Julppe/end-to-end-steering/README.md

 The contents of this repository should be referenced and used with caution as the study done with this code yielded poor results for end-to-end steering performance.

+The research report describing the research questions and motivation, as well as the results, can be found in the document **study.pdf**.

 ## Contents

 ### Folders